Disabled states

 Overview

-- Use disabled state only for actions that aren’t currently available but will be available if the user does something on the page, ex: completes all form fields and resolves all errors.
+• Don’t use disabled state for actions that aren’t currently available but will be available if the user does something on the page, ex: completes all form fields and resolves all errors.

 How to avoid disabled states